 It’s pretty easy and only requires a few simple steps and some materials.

-If you want to transfer a single photo, you can skip this step, keeping in mind to mirror the image before printing.
-For those of you who want to play a bit more and create funky canvas collage, follow the instructions below.
+If you want to transfer a single photo, you can skip this step, keeping in mind to mirror the image before printing, especially an image with text.
+For those who want to play a bit more and create a funky canvas collage, follow the instructions below.

 Another option is to print your images mirrored(especially when you’ve got words to transfer) and arrange them directly on the canvas.
 Any of these solutions are good.